How We Determine the Best Jumbo Mortgage Loan Lenders

 Rocket Mortgage came in as SmartAsset’s top jumbo loan lender after ranking high for customer service, loan term availability, customer satisfaction, jumbo loan content and web experience.
 The online-only mortgage lender is known for a great customer experience and a quick mortgage application process.
 You can prequalify online with or request an agent call you with more details.
 Rocket Mortgage offers home purchase or refinance loans up to $2.5 million.
 Available jumbo loan terms include fixed-rate and adjustable-rate mortgages.

-Where Rocket Mortgage falls short is with rates.
-While the company offers plenty of loan options and flexible terms, for the most part, rates are higher than those at competitors.
+Where Rocket Mortgage falls short sometimes is with rates.
+While the company offers plenty of loan options and flexible terms, for the most part, rates can be higher than those at competitors.
 If that matters to you, Ally Bank, the runner-up, may be a better choice.
 Another potential downfall is that Rocket Mortgage only offers services remotely.
 You have to apply over the phone or online, and you don’t have the option to stop by a retail location.
 If that’s something you prefer to do, you’d be best served by Bank of America, our fourth lender overall and one of the largest banks in the U.S. with plenty of retail options to choose from.

 Best Traditional Bank Jumbo Loan Lender: Bank of America